DaveOGQ/DaveOGQ/README.md

 <hr>

 <h1>About Me</h1>
-<p>I'm a 3rd year computer science student at the university of calgary, with over 5 years of programming experience across various technologies, such as Java, Python, C++, Haskel and Prolog to name a few.
-Im also an aspiring Full Stack Developer, working with frontend frameworks like React.js and backend frameworks like Flask.
-I am presently seeking internship opportunities and eager to immerse myself in real-world, fast-paced work environments to take on new challenges. </p>
+<p>I'm a 3rd year computer science student at the university of calgary, with over 5 years of programming experience across various technologies, such as Java, Python, C++, Javascript and Docker to name a few.
+Im also an aspiring Full Stack Developer, working with frontend frameworks like React.js and backend frameworks like Django and Express.js I am presently seeking internship opportunities and eager to immerse myself in real-world, fast-paced work environments to take on new challenges. </p>

 <a href="https://davidotigeorge.com/">Visit My personal website for more information.</a>